Trigger finger release CPT code 26055 can be reported for stenosing tenosynovitis by incising the tendon sheath at the finger’s base.

-Modifier 59 is still preferred to prevail the NCCI (National Correct Coding Initiative) edits.
+Modifier 59 is still preferred for the NCCI (National Correct Coding Initiative) edits.

 Modifier 51 and modifier 59 are payment modifiers.
 Both can affect reimbursement significantly.

-Two examples for trigger finger release CPT code 26055 can be found below.
+Below are two billing examples for trigger finger release CPT code 26055.

-Trigger finger release procedure (CPT 26055) is executed on the affected finger.
-First, the patient is given anesthesia, and the A1 pulley is sectioned, the incision part is stitched.
+A trigger finger release procedure is executed on the affected finger.
+First, the patient is given anesthesia, the A1 pulley is sectioned, and the incision part is stitched.
 Patient aftercare includes monitoring of finger movement.

-CPT 26055 procedure is acted out on the patient, and all the necessities were met.
+A trigger finger procedure was performed on the patient, and all the necessities were met.
 However, the person may have acquired the problem because of extensive or heavy usage of the right hand, and inflammation may have occurred that kept the F7 in its flexor state.